matthias-prangl/hsro-inf-kp.github.io/Exercise/README.md

 This will build the project associated with the currently opened file.
 To run the program or tests call `cargo run` or `cargo test` in the same way.

+You can find the files for the exercises on the desktop of your virtual machine.
+Every Exercise is in a separate folder with an appropriate name.

+## Guessing Game

+Implement a number guessing game.
+This is a binary project, so you only need to be concerned about the file `guessing_game/src/main.rs`.

+- First read an input from `stdin`.
+The required imports are already in scope.
+- Parse that input to an `u32` value.
+You can use the `parse` and `trim` methods for strings.
+The documentation might be helpful: https://doc.rust-lang.org/std/string/struct.String.html
+- Match your input to the secret number.
+Can you figure out how to use the `Ordering` enum that has been brought into scope to match?
+- Do all of this in a loop.

 ## Simple Stack